-During the month of September 2018, MIQ Logistics was involved in a number of events throughout the logistics industry.
-Read regulatory updates, industry updates, services offered by MIQ, and events that will be taking place in the September 2018 logistics link.
+During the month of November, 2021, Noatum Logistics was involved in a number of events throughout the logistics industry.
+Read about industry updates, regulatory updates and announcements in the November 2021 Logistics Link.

-With retail sales continuing to grow, imports at the nation’s major retail container ports are expected to remain strong this month after setting three new records this summer, according to the monthly Global Port Tracker report released today by the National Retail Federation and Hackett Associates.
+Imports at the nation’s congested container ports are expected to remain at near-record levels for the remainder of the year as retailers rush to move merchandise from docks to shelves in time to meet the expectations of holiday shoppers, according to the monthly Global Port Tracker report released today by the National Retail Federation and Hackett Associates.

 On Sunday, October 31, 2021, the United Sates and the European Union announced in a Joint Statement on Trade in Steel and Aluminum that the U.S. would remove the section 232 tariffs and the E.U. would suspend related tariffs on U.S. products.
 In addition to the removal of tariffs both will also suspend their related World Trade Organization disputes.